 - Looking into life insurance and other financial factors — some of this may be necessary to pay for the funeral

 - Writing and submitting an obituary

 - Planning the funeral, if necessary

-If the funeral has not been planned in advance, you will need to:
+If the funeral has not been planned in advance, you will

 - Determine cremation or burial (you can read details about the various memorialization options here)

 - Choose a cemetery and purchase a burial plot or mausoleum spot, cremation niche, scattering garden, etc., if applicable.
 You can browse Catholic cemeteries in the Philadelphia area here.